 Sapporo comes into its own in summer, but don’t limit yourself—Hokkaido offers mountains, lavender fields and plenty of traditional towns only a day trip away!

 If you’re in the area for a few days, then you’re perfectly placed to see a little more of what Hokkaido has to offer.
 Japan’s northernmost island is famed for its stunning landscapes and hiking is a great way to make the most of it.
-Summer day trips from Tokyo include outdoor activities, world-famous flower fields and plenty of beaches to relax on too.
+Summer day trips from Sapporo include outdoor activities, world-famous flower fields and plenty of beaches to relax on too.
 While having a car is really helpful in Hokkaido, we’ve done our best to include options accessible by public transport too—just be sure to check bus times as they can be pretty infrequent.

 1. Lucious lavender fields in Furano